 This attractive plaza, located beside the Wells Fargo Capitol Center on Fayetteville Street, was recently renovated to include new seating such as swing benches, modern light posts, and refreshed landscaping.
 This space is great for working outdoors, lunch meetings, and relaxing on a swing during an afternoon break.

-Grab some lunch to-go from one of the many surrounding restaurants like Subway, Benny Capitales, Raleigh Raw, and Happy and Hale.
+Grab some lunch to-go from one of the many surrounding restaurants like Subway, Benny Capitales, and Raleigh Raw.
 With tables, benches, and swings, there’s no shortage of outdoor seating options.

 Duke Energy Center for the Performing Arts offers a beautiful Downtown Raleigh view up Fayetteville Street as well as gardens incorporating over 175 different kinds of grasses, all native to North Carolina.
 A new honeybee hive sits in the middle of the Lichtin Plaza garden and is maintained by Apiopolis.
 With its lush landscaping, Lichtin Plaza, in front of the Duke Energy Center for the Performing Arts, offers tables and chairs, benches and an open sitting area for picnics.
 In the evening, make sure to check out the new Sonarc Lighting Installation which is an art piece made from 1,000 plexiglass tubes and 600 LED lights.
 These tubes will illuminate the path from the famed Acorn to the entrance of the building.

 Sitting beside the First National Bank Center, the FNB Tower Plaza is perfect for lunch breaks and taking a rest when out and about in downtown.
 The space offers tables and chairs for socially distanced meet-ups.
-Pick up lunch from Happy and Hale beside the plaza or bring sushi from nearby Sono to enjoy dining out at this beautiful new space nestled between two downtown towers.
+Pick up sushi from nearby Sono to enjoy dining out at this beautiful new space nestled between two downtown towers.